simp/pupmod-simp-simp/REFERENCE.md

 ### simp::server::kickstart

-This class provides a working framework for providing a kickstart server for your client hosts.
+server for your client hosts.

 * **Note** You need both a DHCP and TFTP server for unattended Kickstart